 In the first half of 2021, the Company announced the completion of all major civil works related to the construction of the gold recovery (carbon) plant, solution ponds and heap leach pad.
-The Company has selected TRIGUSA as it's mining contractor for the Santana project and finalized a contract that will cover all mining activities for the project from drilling and blasting to transport and loading of mineralized material onto the pads for gold leaching operations.

-The Company's judgement of the stage of the project has subsequently changed.
-Since it was determined by the Company that the Santana Project is now commercially viable and technically feasible, all expenditures incurred on the project are being capitalized.
+The Company has selected TRIGUSA as it's mining contractor for the Santana project and finalized acontract that will cover all mining activities for the project from drilling and blasting to transport and loading of mineralized material onto the pads for gold leaching operations.
+The Company's judgement of the stage of the project has changed since it was determined by the Company that the Santana Project is now commercially viable and technically feasible and therefore all expenditures incurred on the project are being capitalized.

 At the end of May 2021, the Company announced that it successfully executed the first planned production blast at the Nicho Norte pit at the Santana project.
-With this inaugural blast successfully completed drilling and blasting continues as the Nicho Norte starter pit is opened up.
 The initial blasting at Nicho Norte provided good fragmentation and further optimization is planned as blasting operations continue.
-The first material placed on the leach pad is being used primarily to test the leaching circuit and commission the carbon plant while mining operations continue to expand as the Company takes a prudent approach to ramping up operations at Santana throughout the remainder of 2021 ahead of more steady state operations planned for 2022 and beyond.
+The first material placed on the leach pad was used primarily to test the leaching circuit and commission the carbon plant while mining operations continue to expand as the Company takes a prudent approach to ramping up operations at Santana throughout the remainder of 2021 ahead of more steady state operations planned for 2022 and beyond.

-In June 2021, all construction work at site was completed with the full phase 1 leach pad (approximately 100,000 m2) completely lined and available for stacking with the first mined material from the Nicho Norte deposit placed on the pad during the month.

-In July and August 2021, despite unusually heavy seasonal rainfall the site design proved resilient and mining activities continued to open up the Nicho Norte starter pit and provide greater working space for larger mining trucks and equipment to operate within it.
-Mining rates continued to increase through the period with the start of gold leaching operations commencing (August) on the initial mineralized material that will be used in the final testing of processing facilities.
-As rainfall returned to more historical norms gold concentration in the pregnant pond continued to rise in preparation for the first loading of gold in the Company's carbon plant and the subsequent first gold production.
+In June 2021, all construction work at site was completed with the full phase 1 leach pad (approximately 100,000 m2) In Q3 2021, despite unusually heavy seasonal rainfall the site design proved resilient and mining activities continued to open up the Nicho Norte starter pit and provide greater working space for larger mining trucks and equipment to operate within it.
+Mining rates continued to increase through the period.
+The gold leaching systems were commissioned at the end of August utilizing an initial area of mineralized test material as the basis for final testing of the processing facilities.(see Company News Release dated September 8, 2021).
+As rainfall returned to more historical norms, gold concentration in the pregnant pond continued to rise in preparation for the commissioning of the carbon recovery plant.
+Mining activities continued through the end of Q3 2021.